JerryFleming/PyDoc/library/inspect.rst

    This is the equivalent of calling :func:`locals` in the body of the generator, and all the same caveats apply.

-   If *generator* is a :term:`generator` with no currently associated frame, then an empty dictionary is returned.  :exc:`TypeError` is raised if *generator* is not a Python generator object.
+   If *generator* is a :term:`生成函数` with no currently associated frame, then an empty dictionary is returned.  :exc:`TypeError` is raised if *generator* is not a Python generator object.